Bella Hadid, Yolanda Hadid Approve Of Anwar’s ‘Young Love’ With Nicola Peltz

 A post shared by YOLANDA (@yolanda.hadid) on

-Back in January, 22-year-old Nicola Peltz announced that she was dating Anwar Hadid, telling Women’s Wear Daily“We’re hanging out.
+Back in January, 22-year-old Nicola Peltz announced that she was dating Anwar Hadid, telling Women’s Wear Daily:“We’re hanging out.
 Honestly, he’s an angel.
 He’s such an amazing person.”

 “He comes from such an amazing family.
 Gigi and Bella are so, so sweet.
 I just love his family so much.
 They’re feminine, strong girls.
 To have that around is amazing.”